David Orchard: Anti-merger activist

-A lost battle

 Many analysts have suggested that Orchard's battle to preserve the PC Party may have been vigorous but ultimately pointless.
 By the time the agreement in principle was formalized in October, the fate of the PC Party may have been practically sealed.
 Orchard himself had commented as early as September that the party's preparations for a widely expected 2004 federal election were in disarray.
 Since becoming leader, MacKay and the party's ruling council had done little to facilitate election readiness and preparation which may have been an early signal of MacKay's intentions to not run a full slate of 308 PC candidates in the expected election.

 Orchard also faced speculation from some opponents and journalists in regard to his motivations to preserve the Progressive Conservative political name brand.
 Some critics suggested that he was really attempting to undermine Peter MacKay's merger stance in order to force a resignation and prompt another leadership race, allowing for a "takeover" by Orchard and his supporters.